 Available to Anyone in the Community

-At Visiting Nurse & Hospice Care, all bereavement services are available to anyone in the community who has experienced a loss.
+At Visiting Nurse & Hospice Care, all bereavement services are available to anyone in the community who has experienced the death of a loved one.
 Bereavement services include: individual counseling, support groups, an annual Community Memorial Service, information, and referrals.
 There is no charge for any of our services thanks to generous contributions.
 Donations are always welcome.

 Don’t live in Santa Barbara?

 If you live outside of Santa Barbara County and would like to utilize grief support, try contacting your local hospice.
+You may search for your local hospice provider through nhpco.org.
 Hospices often offer bereavement support to the community and/or can refer you to local bereavement support.
 Please know that our bereavement staff can also assist you in finding grief support in your area.

 Is your loved one on our hospice care?

 Our bereavement counselors are a part of the Hospice Care Team.
 If your loved one is on hospice, please know that we are available to provide support to you as you care for your loved one and anticipate their death.
 Early Bereavement/Anticipatory Grief/Caregiver Support is available to you upon request.
-Following your loved one’s death, our support is available to you for 13 months.
-Our services include individual and/or family counseling, a variety of support groups, and mailings of supportive literature, information, and referrals.
+Following your loved one’s death our bereavement support is available to you and includes; individual and/or family counseling, a variety of support groups, and mailings of supportive literature, information and referrals.

-If you have any questions or would like to schedule an appointment with a bereavement counselor, please click here to send an email now.
+If you have any questions or would like to schedule an appointment with a bereavement counselor, please click here to send an email now or call our general bereavement number 805.308.9602.
 A counselor will respond to you within one business day.